raspberrypilearning/your-codeclub-story-leader/en/step_2.md

 Paste the output of these tools into your creators’ text files for a more natural and conversational (but definitely louder!) club session.

-### Process for student `.txt` files:
+### Processing student `.txt` files:

 --- task ---

-Using the local text editor software on your computers or devices (or accessible cloud alternative - google docs, teams, office365, [editpad](https://www.editpad.org/)), each creator answers 2-3 of the [project](http://rpf.io/ccpodcast) prompts and types their answers into a `.txt` file.
+Make sure that your creators have everything they need in their `.txt` files before saving them.

+**Each document should have:**
+* Creators’ first names
+* An ‘About me’ section (no identifying information)
+* 2 or 3 personal writing answers using prompts

 --- /task ---

 ---